 1. It Isn’t Really Cheaper

 It’s expensive to pay someone else to repair or replace your roof.
-According to Angie’s List, a relatively standard asphalt-shingle roof replacement costs anywhere from $8,700 to $22,000.
+A relatively standard asphalt-shingle roof replacement costs anywhere from $8,700 to $22,000.
 On the other hand, the materials to cover the same amount of roof are much less expensive.

 On the surface, this looks like an easy decision to make.